Thewbi/ep4ce6/README.md

 A READ is described by 11xxxxxx in binary.
 The xxxxxx contains the address.
 To read Vendor ID Low, the address is 0x00.
 So combining the CMD BITS with the address 0x00 yields 11000000b = 0xC0.

+Figure 6-5, page 26, (doc/00001783C.pdf)

+* At T0, the Link will place the TXD CMD on the databus.
+* At T2, the PHY will bring NXT high, signaling to the Link that it is ready to accept the data transfer.
+(It will NOT latch the data yet!).
+* At T3, the PHY reads the TXD CMD, determines it is a register read, and asserts DIR to gain control of the bus.
+The PHY will also de-assert NXT.
+* At T4, the bus ownership has transferred back to the PHY and the PHY drives the requested register onto the databus.
+* At T5, the Link will read the databus and the PHY will drop DIR low returning control of the bus back to the Link.
+* At T6, After the turn around cycle, the Link must drive a ULPI Idle command at T6.

 ## Reading Vendor ID and Product ID